Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Detail your transferable skills

-- Highlight any accomplishments
+- Note any achievements

 Education:

-- Make a list of your degrees or certificates and the colleges you went to
+- Be sure to list your degrees and certifications and the schools that you went to

 Skills: